Mode of limited transposition: Use and sound

 Messiaen found ways of employing all of the modes of limited transposition harmonically, melodically, and sometimes polyphonically.
 The whole-tone and octatonic scales have enjoyed quite widespread use since the turn of the 20th century, particularly by Debussy (the whole-tone scale) and Stravinsky (the octatonic scale).

 The symmetry inherent in these modes (which means no note can be perceived as the tonic), together with certain rhythmic devices, Messiaen described as containing "the charm of impossibilities".

 The composer Tōru Takemitsu made frequent use of Messiaen's modes, particularly the third mode.
+The composer Alexander Tcherepnin has adopted the third mode as one of his synthetic scales, and it is known as the "Tcherepnin scale".

 In other temperaments

 There are no modes of limited transposition in any prime equal division of the octave, such as 19 equal temperament or 31 equal temperament.

 Composite divisions, such as 15 equal temperament or 22 equal temperament, have them.
 The 12-note chromatic scale can itself be considered such a mode when viewed as a subset of a larger system that contains it, such as quarter tones or 72 equal temperament.

 For example, eight equal temperament, the lowest non-prime equal temperament not completely included in 12-tet (due to a scale step in 24-tet), would have modes of limited transposition.
 The first would be 0, 2, 4, 6 (steps: 2222), which has only two transpositions and one mode.
 Another would be 0, 1, 4, 5 (steps: 1313 and 3131), which has 4 transpositions and 2 modes (the other is 0, 3, 4, 7).